Variations in Psychological Attributes: Class 12 Psychology Notes

 How do psychologists characterize and define intelligence?

-Alfred Binet defined intelligence as the ability to judge well, understand well, and reason well whereas Wechsler denied intelligence as the global and aggregate capacity of an individual to think rationally, act purposefully, and deal effectively with his/her environment.
+Intelligence is the ability to think rationally, adapt to the environment, and solve problems effectively.
+Alfred Binet defined it as the capacity to judge well, understand well, and reason well.
+David Wechsler described it as the global ability to act purposefully, think logically, and deal effectively with surroundings, emphasizing practical and cognitive skills.

-Explain briefly the multiple intelligences identified by Gardner.
+Explain briefly the multiple intelligences identified by Howard Gardner.

 FAQs